e-paj/Tableau-Projects/README.md

 ## 💡 What I learned?
 - Learnt how to connect to different data sources such as Excel, Google Sheets and Cloud Servers.
+- To create 2 interactive dashboards and publish it online to share

 ## 📑 Case Studies:
 - Foreign Direct Investment (FDI)